GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 ---

-If you manage a public website in the federal Executive Branch, you are required to have certain content&mdash;or provide links to content&mdash;from specific places on "your agency’s principal website and on any known sub-agency or other major entry points" to your agency site.
+If you manage a public website in the federal Executive Branch, you are required to have certain content&mdash;or provide links to content&mdash;from specific places on website.

 **This page makes it clear:**

 - what links are required and the purpose they serve
 - the text that you should use for each link
 - where the link should be located on your site
-- which law requires those links
+- which law or policy requires those links

-In addition to being compliant with the law, it is recommended that agencies implement these user-friendly required links with in clear, user-friendly way.
+Use the guidance below to implement these required links with in clear, user-friendly way.

 For specific implementation guidance, see the [**U.S. Web Design System Footer** component](https://designsystem.digital.gov/components/footer/), as this is where most of these links should be located on your site.